+We love online letting agents.
+For the right landlord, they can make life easier while saving money & time.
 But some (not all!) online letting agent packages are so clouded, its difficult to make sense of it all.
 For example, you see a service and the applicable fee on the online letting agents website.

 Then you select that and notice that the basics aren’t covered.
 You’re then barraged with a host of add on’s essential to letting out your property.
 There’s a reason for this: People select online letting agents to save money.

 Therefore the cheapest agent gets the most attention.
 For our online letting agent fee calculator, we stripped out all the nonsense.